Against Empathy

 Against Empathy: The Case for Rational Compassion is a 2016 book written by psychologist Paul Bloom.
 The book draws on the distinctions between empathy, compassion, and moral decision making.
 Bloom argues that empathy is not the solution to problems that divide people and is a poor guide for decision making.
 However, he is not completely against empathy; he believes that empathy can motivate kindness to make the world a better place.
 The book received mixed reviews.
-Some reviewers critiqued Bloom's case "against empathy," maintaining their belief that empathy is a useful tool.

 Definition of empathy

 Paul Bloom defines empathy the way that Adam Smith describes sympathy in Theory of Moral Sentiments.
 For Bloom, "[e]mpathy is the act of coming to experience the world as you think someone else does" [emphasis in original].
 He describes empathy as "a spotlight directing attention and aid to where it's needed."
 Empathy is an emotion that people mistake as a moral guide for their decision making; Bloom suggests it can blind morality.
 Empathy is limiting because it directs people's attentions to individuals or individual events, which can misguide certain acts of kindness.
 Therefore, he suggests that we overcome the problems created by empathy through the use of "conscious, deliberative reasoning in everyday life."